 Backstage pic by G. Boiroux

 I will end this post with the usual list of thank yous and there are a lot of people behind these pictures!
 Thank you, Cannes is Yours and the Palais des festivals for your help and support, especially Dany, and Nina.
-Thanks for the awesome fog machine, your technician saved my life (not really but it was really cool!).
+Thanks for the awesome fog machine, Ivan, you kind of saved my life (not really but it was really cool!).

 Thank you Laura, Carla and the entire staff of the Carlton Cannes Hôtel!
 What is our next move together?
 Hope this is only the beginning.